 Grocery Budget From Monthly Income

 When I shared how to make a basic budget, I mentioned your food budget for the month should be 5% of your take-home pay.
-This is the way to figure out your grocery budget, when you have a zero based budget.
-We started by creating our grocery budget this way, but ended up moving to the 3rd hack detailed below.
+This is the way to figure out your budget for groceries when you have a zero-based budget.
+We started by creating our own budget this way but ended up moving to the 3rd hack detailed below.
 If you are getting into budgeting, using this system may work best for you because you can challenge yourself to stick to that percentage.